ShervinParvini/DistPrimDualIntPoint/README.md

 # DistPrimDualIntPoint
-This is a code for a distributed primal-dual interior-point method written in Julia-0.5.1.
+This is a prototype for a distributed primal-dual interior-point method written in Julia-0.5.1.